mlswg/mls-protocol/draft-ietf-mls-protocol.md

 both public and private data.
 An initial state is set up by a group creator, which is a group containing only themself.
 The creator then sends _Add_ proposals for each client in the initial set of members, followed by a _Commit_ message which incorporates all of the _Adds_ into the group state.
-All the members of the group can then set up their own group state and derive a shared secret.
+Finally, the group creator generates a _Welcome_ message corresponding to the Commit and sends this directly to all the new members, who can use the information it contains to set up their own group state and derive a shared secret.
 Members exchange messages for post-compromise security, to add new members, and to remove existing members.
 These messages produce new shared secrets which are causally linked to their predecessors, forming a logical